NoahTheCorgi/AlgorithmDesigns/README.md

 Personal study and design and implementations/variations of algorithms

-(Problems and ideas are from leetcode and neetcode, if not specified --- thank you to leetcode and neetcode for these available problems and ideas :D )
+(If not specified, problems and ideas are from leetcode and neetcode. --- thank you to leetcode and neetcode for these available problems and ideas! :D )